nueldotdev/amnesiac/README.md

 ### Understanding Gemini Models

-The `model` parameter (e.g., `gemini-1.5-flash`, `gemini-1.5-pro`) determines which Gemini model Amnesiac uses for content generation.
+The `model` parameter (e.g., `gemini-2.5-flash`, `gemini-2.5-pro`) determines which Gemini model Amnesiac uses for content generation.

--   **`gemini-1.5-flash`:** A faster, more cost-effective model, suitable for many common tasks.
+-   **`gemini-2.5-flash`:** A faster, more cost-effective model, suitable for many common tasks.
 This is the default.
--   **`gemini-1.5-pro`:** A more capable model for complex tasks, offering higher quality but potentially at a higher latency or cost.
+-   **`gemini-2.5-pro`:** A more capable model for complex tasks, offering higher quality but potentially at a higher latency or cost.

 You can specify the model in your global or local configurations, or override it for a single run using `amnesiac -m <model_name>`.
 Refer to the [Gemini API documentation](https://ai.google.dev/models/gemini) for the latest information on available models and their capabilities.

+## Changelog

+See full history in [CHANGELOG.md](./CHANGELOG.md).